TrfRecs/TrfRecs/README.md

 - 👀 Artix/Arch Stuff
 - 🌱 I’m currently learning VST development
 - 💞️ I’m looking to collaborate on ...
 Vst Development
 - 📫 How to reach me ...
-Email, here, there anywherer
+Email, here, there anywhere

 <!---
 TrfRecs/TrfRecs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.